acoustic-content-samples/wchtools-cli/README.md

      "is_ignore_additive": false

   By default, the .wchtoolsoptions file can be found in the user's home directory after running the init command.
+You may also specify a tooling project working-directory with the init command, to write configuration for a particular working directory of artifacts that you wish to push or pull with different configuration options than the default .wchtoolsoptions configuration file is set to use.

 #### Creating and managing templates, layouts and layout mappings